dart-lang/language/working/augmentation-libraries/feature-specification.md

     Since the initializer is the only meaningful part of the augmenting declaration, an initializer must be provided.
 This augmenting initializer replaces the original initializer.
-The augmenting initializer may use an `augment super` expression which executes the original initializer expression when evaluated.
+The augmenting initializer may use an `augmented` expression which executes the original initializer expression when evaluated.

     The `late` property of a variable must always be consistent between the augmented variable and its augmenting variables.